This week, as part of our Business Leaders series, ProfileTree Director Michelle Connolly explores the hospitality industry in Northern Ireland.

 While small compared to the other big cities Ruth is used to – she says hospitality in Northern Ireland is booming.

 “One in 20 jobs in Northern Ireland is in hospitality.
-There are many areas where people can start a career and it is in high demand.
-It is very positive to be in an industry that will always offer jobs in this economic market.”
+There are many areas where people can start a career, and it is in high demand.
+Being in an industry that will always offer jobs in this economic market is very positive.”

-In Ruth’s experience of working in the travel and tourism industry, Belfast is great for offering a complete experience package to tourists far and near.
-Especially when it comes to concerts.
+In Ruth’s experience working in the travel and tourism industry, Belfast is great for offering a complete experience package to tourists far and near, especially when it comes to concerts.

 “What makes Belfast unique is concerts.